snowdj/bradonomics.github.io/_posts/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 ---
 layout: book
 title: So Good They Can't Ignore You — Book Review
-headline: So Good They Can't Ignore You — Book Review
-modified:
+headline:
+sub-heading:
-excerpt: A review and summery of Cal Newport's Book So Good They Can't Ignore You.
+description: A review and summery of Cal Newport's Book So Good They Can't Ignore You.
-category: Article
+category: reading list
-tags: [Reading List, Books, Careers]
-teaser: So-Good-Newport.jpg
 book:
   title: So Good They Can't Ignore You
   author: Cal Newport
   cover: So-Good-Newport.jpg
 amazon: http://www.amazon.com/gp/product/1455509124/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1455509124&linkCode=as2&tag=bnomics-20
+permalink:
 ---
 I've long wondered why some people love what they do while others lead lives of mediocrity and boredom.
 I've spent a lot of time thinking about the topic as it applies to my life and those closest to me.
 I've read many books on the topic and spent many hours in conversation trying to crack the code, if there is a code to be cracked.

 What's interesting is, most of the advice on the subject is the same.
 No matter how educated someone is or what their background or whether they have passion for their own job, everyone offers the same thing---forget about money and pursue passion.
 Everyone until Cal Newport that is...